janekfleper/typst-fancy-units/docs/manual.typ

 Since the body has to follow the syntax rules of markup content, there are situations where spaces are required when you are using styling functions.
 There is no way to ignore a syntax error in the body, the content must always be valid before it can be parsed.
-If you are calling a function, make sure to put a space between succeeding parentheses that are not supposed to be part of the function.
+If you are calling a function, make sure to put a space in front of succeeding parentheses (or brackets) that are not supposed to be part of the function.
 For numbers this is only relevant when you are using relative uncertainties.
 With units this can be an issue whenever you are grouping units with parentheses (or brackets).